-She wanted Jesus to brag on her and praise her for cooking and preparing the meal.
-She was probably more than a little taken back when He, instead, gently corrected her, telling her that she is focused on the wrong thing.
+She wanted Jesus to brag about her and praise her for cooking and preparing the meal.
+She was probably more than a little taken aback when He, instead, gently corrected her, telling her that she is focused on the wrong thing.

-Are you so bogged down in doing that you are neglecting those you are doing it for?
+Are you so bogged down in doing that you neglect those you are doing it for?

 2. Ditch Comparisonitis

 In the first story of Martha in the Bible, Martha compares herself to her sister.
-Martha is doing all the work and her sister is lounging about chit chatting away.
-She laments on the unfairness of it all.
+Martha is doing all the work, and her sister is lounging about chit-chatting away.
+She laments the unfairness of it all.

 I know I’m convicted of this, myself.